Navigating life can be challenging.

-Perhaps like me, you’ve been through the experience of searching for answers regarding what to do, where to go, and what will make you happy.
+Perhaps like me, you’ve been through the intuitions and experience of searching for answers regarding what to do, where to go, and what will make you happy.
 Whether it be in relation to your career, your financial situation, your love life, your health or your lifestyle.

 And once you’ve found potential answers, it’s all too easy to end up in analysis paralysis as your mind dissects every single aspect of the options in front of you.